hclee333/Gen-AI-Intensive/README.md

 ### Day-3-Agents
 - Today you will learn to build sophisticated AI agents by understanding their core components and the iterative development process.
 - The code labs cover how to connect LLMs to existing systems and to the real world.
 Learn about function calling by giving SQL tools to a chatbot, and learn how to build a LangGraph agent that takes orders in a café.
+### Day-4-Domain Specific LLMs
+- Today you’ll delve into the creation and application of specialized LLMs like SecLM (cybersecurity) and MedLM/Med-PaLM (medicine), with insights from the researchers who built them.
+- In the code labs you will learn how to add real world data to a model beyond its knowledge cut-off by grounding with Google Search.
+You will also learn how to fine-tune a custom Gemini model using your own labeled data to solve custom tasks.